Tag Archive for: normal eating

 Since this post, I have taken many road trips, the longest of which required me to be behind the wheel of my car for 46 hours over 11 days.
 The panic sensations I used to experience are gone.
 My old fear of driving seems so distant now and makes me grateful for the plasticity of the brain.
 I hope this post encourages you to get out of your comfort zone in recovery or in other areas of your life.
 I also want to add that I recently interviewed the author of the book, F*ck Fear (Richard Kerr), and I think you will benefit from hearing his extremely helpful perspective in Episode 65: Managing Anxious Feelings During a Crisis, in Everyday Life, and in Bulimia Recovery.

 As you are changing your harmful eating patterns, it can be helpful to have some guidance along the way.
-I’ve created 15 coaching audios that you can listen to daily, in order to stay focused on becoming binge-free.
-Learn more or preview an audio.
+I’ve created Course that you can listen to daily, in order to stay focused on becoming binge-free.